tobrega/reviews/journal/journal.md

 ### Issue: Query returns results in different order
 * Observing an issue where queries return a result set that starts at:  `id = 79284`
-* Ran same query in both pgAdmin and psql interative terminal
+* Ran same query in both pgAdmin and psql interactive terminal
 * Both methods appear to return same result set

 * psql interactive terminal - result set